NervalGod/DoTS-random-build-generator/README.md

 --- Conclusion ---

-If you have found bags or want to some new function, please write it directly to my discrod :jokerge:
+If you have found bugs or want to some new function, please write it directly to my discrod :jokerge: